 editElementQuery property and the configuration of the rich text editor, see Configure the Rich Text Editor.

-The AEM SPA Editor SDK is fully supported by Adobe and as a new feature it continues to be enhanced and expanded.
+The AEM SPA Editor SDK is fully supported by Adobe and it continues to be enhanced and expanded.
 The following AEM features are not yet supported by the SPA Editor: